damian-git-99/blog-app-node/README.md

 - User Stories
 - Architecture
 - Modules
-- How To tun Application
+- How To Run the Application

 ## Screenshots